-(10) Locations where storm water may be directly discharged into ground water, such as an abandoned well or sinkhole, or a notation if none exist.

-(11) Locations of specific points where storm water discharge will leave the facility boundary.

-(12) Names of all receiving waters.
-If the discharge is to a separate municipal storm sewer, identify the name of the municipal operator and the ultimate receiving water of the storm water discharge.

-(13) Identification of the regulated municipal separate storm sewer system entity receiving the storm water discharge, if applicable.

-(14) A soil map and related description data as published by the United States Department of Agriculture, Natural Resources Conservation Service.

-(15) Current United States Geological Survey (USGS) hydrologic unit code up to fourteen (14) digits.

-(16) Well logs and a topographic map indicating the location and identifying with respect to the drilling logs, all wells within one (1) mile of the proposed facility boundaries that are on file with the department of natural resources.

-(17) A survey must be conducted for any residences or occupied buildings within one-fourth (1/4) of a mile of the proposed facility boundaries that do not have a well log.
+- (10) Locations where storm water may be directly discharged into ground water, such as abandoned wells or sinkholes.
+Please note if none exist. - (11) Locations of specific points where storm water discharge will leave the facility boundary. - (12) Names of all receiving waters.
+If the discharge is to a separate municipal storm sewer, identify the name of the municipal operator and the ultimate receiving water of the storm water discharge. - (13) Identification of the regulated municipal separate storm sewer system entity receiving the storm water discharge, if applicable. - (14) A soil map and related description data as published by the United States Department of Agriculture, Natural Resources Conservation Service. - (15) Current United States Geological Survey (USGS) hydrologic unit code (up to fourteen (14) digits). - (16) Well logs and a topographic map indicating the location and identifying with respect to the drilling logs, all wells within one (1) mile of the proposed facility boundaries that are on file with the department of natural resources. - (17) A survey must be conducted for any residences or occupied buildings within one-fourth (1⁄4) of a mile of the proposed facility boundaries that do not have a well log.
 The survey is to determine whether wells that do not have well logs on file with the department of natural resources are present and obtain any information regarding these wells.
-A summary of the results of the survey and any information gained must be included with the application.

-(18) The name and address of all owners or last taxpayers of record of property:

-(A) located within one (1) mile of the proposed solid waste boundaries of a solid waste land disposal facility; and (B) of adjoining land that is within one-half (1/2) of a mile of the solid waste boundary.

-(19) A signed affidavit to the department agreeing to notify adjoining landowners as required in 329 IAC 10-12-1(b)(1).
-(20) The following information relative to wetlands under 329 IAC 10-16-3 and other waters defined under IC 13-11-2-265:

-(A) A copy of the U.S. Army Corps of Engineers Section 404 of the Clean Water Act permit and a copy of the Indiana department of environmental management Section 401 water quality certification or documentation acceptable to the department that a Section 404 permit and Section 401 water quality certification are not required.
-(B) Any other mitigation plans required by any other government agency including permit conditions or restrictions placed on the siting of the solid waste land disposal facility in relationship to any other waters defined under IC 13-11-2-265.

-(b) Restricted waste site Type III and construction/demolition landfills are exempt from submitting the information required in subsection (a)(9).

-These documents are incorporated by reference.
-Copies may be obtained from the Government Publishing Office, www.gpo.gov, or are available for review at the Indiana Department of Environmental Management, Office of Legal Counsel, Indiana Government Center North, 100 North Senate Avenue, Thirteenth Floor, Indianapolis, Indiana 46204.
-(Solid Waste Management Division; 329 IAC 10-11-2.5; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3789; filed Feb 9, 2004, 4:51 p.m.: 27 IR 1802, eff Apr 1, 2004; errata filed Feb 19, 2018, 10:06 a.m.: 20180228-IR-329180109ACA; filed Apr 24, 2020, 4:48 p.m.: 20200506-IR-329190411FRA, eff Apr 24, 2020, see Executive Order 20-15, posted at 20200422-IR-GOV200234EOA)
+A summary of the results of the survey and any information gained must be included with the application. - (18) The name and address of all owners or last taxpayers of record of property: - (A) located within one (1) mile of the proposed solid waste boundaries of a solid waste land disposal facility; and - (B) of adjoining land that is within one-half (1⁄2) of a mile of the solid waste boundary. - (19) A signed affidavit to the department agreeing to notify adjoining landowners as required in 329 IAC 10-12-1(b)(1). - (20) The following information relative to wetlands under 329 IAC 10-16-3 and other waters defined under IC 13-11-2-265: - (A) A copy of the U.S. Army Corps of Engineers Section 404 of the Clean Water Act permit and a copy of the Indiana department of environmental management Section 401 water quality certification or documentation acceptable to the department that a Section 404 permit and Section 401 water quality certification are not required. - (B) Any other mitigation plans required by any other government agency including permit conditions or restrictions placed on the siting of the solid waste land disposal facility in relationship to any other waters defined under IC 13-11-2-265. - (b) Restricted waste site Type III and construction/demolition landfills are exempt from submitting the information required in subsection (a)(9).
+(Solid Waste Management Division; 329 IAC 10-11-2.5; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3789; filed Feb 9, 2004, 4:51 p.m.: 27 IR 1802, eff Apr 1, 2004; errata filed Feb 19, 2018, 10:06 a.m.: 20180228-IR-329180109ACA)

-329 IAC 10-11-3 Signatories to permit application and reports
+329 IAC 10-11-3 Signatories to permit application and reports having responsibility for the overall operations of a principal geographic unit of the agency that covers the facility to be permitted.